Make your daydreams a reality with Street Advertising.

 Mooby’s is a fictional fast-food restaurant featured in a few of Kevin Smith’s movies.
 The goal of the banners was to encourage people to go to SkipTheDishes and order an utterly mouth-watering meal from Mooby’s.

 We launched a sensational and interactive Street Advertising campaign to promote the beer brand, Corona.
 The public had a chance to sing karaoke while being projected on building walls throughout Canada.
 Plus, brand ambassadors were handing out Corona swag to participants.

 Holt Renfrew Street Marketing Campaign

 To endorse Holt Renfrew, we converted our display truck into a game ground and every player was a winner.
-Pedestrians were invited onto the truck and told to pick a key that unlocked one of three boxes.
+Pedestrians were invited onto the truck and told to pick up a key that unlocked one of the three boxes.
 Each box contained a unique Holt Renfrew product that participants could keep.

 SkipTheDishes Street Advertising Campaign

 Street Teams wandered through the Vancouver Pride Parade while wearing backpack billboards promoting SkipTheDishes.
 The billboards had crafty captions boosting SkipTheDishes while referencing the parade.
 The Street Teams also engaged with and took pictures with event attendees.

 Toyota Street Marketing Campaign

 Toyota’s Street Advertising campaign brought test-drives to a new level.
 Passersby had the opportunity to partake in a Toyota car racing game that was projected on building walls.
 Chromakey was utilized to project the players right into the Toyota creative.
 Participants raced in a corolla in the projection, and they could select either a pinball or mountain driving course.

 Sprite helped people prepare for back-to-school by affixing free clothing articles to their Wildposting® for people to rip off and take home with them.